-The table below summarizes the results for the eight most recent quarters (in thousands of dollars, except per share amounts).
-Although the Company experiences some seasonality in its business, variations in net income from quarter to quarter primarily reflect the differences in the profitability of the contracts administered in the respective quarters.
+The table below summarizes the results for the eight most recent quarters.
+Although the Company experiences some seasonality in its business, variations in net income from guarter-to-guarter primarily reflect the differences in the profitability of the contracts administered in the respective guarters.
 Contracts typically extend over several quarters and often over several years.
-For purposes of quarterly financial reporting, the Company must estimate the cost required to complete each contract to assess the overall profitability of the contract and the amount of gross profit to recognize for the quarter.
+For purposes of quarterly financial reporting, the Company must estimate the cost required to complete each contract to assess the overall profitability of the contract and the amount of gross profit to recognize for the guarter.
 Such estimating includes contingencies to allow for certain known and unknown risks.
 The magnitude of the contingencies will depend on the nature and complexity of the work to be performed.
 As the contract progresses and remaining costs to be incurred and risk exposures become more certain, contingencies will typically decline or have been utilized, although certain risks will remain until the contract has been completed, and even beyond.
-As a result, earnings may fluctuate significantly from quarter to quarter, depending on whether large and/or complex contracts are completed or nearing completion during the quarter, or have been completed in immediately prior quarters.
+In some cases, variations in earnings may occur where costs incurred to date may be recoverable from insurance policies or claims to customers at a future date but cannot be recorded in the current quarter.
+In the case of insurance claims, financial recovery is not recorded until certainty of the recovery is attained, in accordance with the Company's contingent asset accounting policy.
+Or in the case of claims to customers that are considered constrained variable consideration, revenue is not recorded until it is highly probable that there will not be a significant reversal of cumulative revenue to date, in accordance with the Company's revenue recognition accounting policy.
+As a result, earnings may fluctuate significantly from guarter-to-guarter, depending on whether large and/or complex contracts are completed or nearing completion during the quarter, or have been completed in a prior quarter, and may fluctuate based on timing of resolution of claims.

-There are also a number of other factors that can affect the Company's revenues and profit from quarter to quarter.
+There are also several other factors that can affect the Company's revenues and profit from quarter-to-quarter.
 These include the timing of contract awards, the value of subcontractor billings and project scheduling.
-Management does not believe that any individual factor is responsible for changes in revenue from quarter to quarter, with the exception of seasonality in the first quarter of each year.
+Management does not believe that any individual factor is responsible for changes in revenue from quarter-to-quarter, except for seasonality in the first quarter of each year.